randomtruffles/Dominion_League/resources.md

   * **Exploration**: When you play Black Market during your Buy phase and buy a card, you still get +1 Coffers and +1 Villager from Exploration.
   * (also **Storyteller**): When you play Black Market or Storyteller during your Buy phase, you are not able to remove Coffers tokens from your mat.
   * When you play Black Market between turns, the game freezes.
+* **Border Guard**
+  * **The Horn**: The client chooses for you which Border Guard to put onto your deck.
+For example, it might choose a Border Guard you set aside with Prince.
+  * **The Lantern + Way of the Chameleon**: If you have the Lantern and play Border Guard using Way of the Chameleon, you will reveal 3 cards and discard 2.
+(The Lantern should not function since you didn't play the Border Guard due to Way of the Chameleon, you just followed the instructions on it.)
 * **Capitalism + Herbalist**: When you discard Herbalist from play, it can put itself onto your deck.
 * **Cargo Ship**: You cannot choose which copy of Cargo Ship (or card that played a Cargo Ship, leaving it there) to set aside a gained card on.
 This can matter with Throne Room, Way of the Mouse setting aside Cargo Ship, etc.
 * **Cavalry, Villa**: If you change phases while resolving a card or gaining multiple cards at once (such as via overpaying for Stonemason), you do not return to your Action phase until you have finished resolving the card or gaining all the cards.